Statistics and Data Analysis 1 2017/2018

 Week 1.
 Students’ institutional welcoming.
 Presentation and evaluation of the curricular unit.

 Week 2.
-Basic statistics and data analysis concepts: The scientific method (TP).
-Creation of data files in SPSS and variable codification (P).
+Basic statistics and data analysis concepts: The scientific method.
+Creation of data files in SPSS and variable codification.

 Week 3.
 Basic statistics and data analysis concepts: Variables, measures and research hypotheses (TP).
-Observed, latent and recoded variables in SPSS (P).
+Observed, latent and recoded variables in SPSS.

 Week 4.
-Case count and distribution – normal distribution (TP).
-Case count and distribution – normal distribution in SPSS (P).
+Case count and distribution – normal distribution.
+Case count and distribution – normal distribution in SPSS.

 Week 5.
-Central tendency measures (TP).
-Central tendency measures in SPSS (P).
+Central tendency measures.
+Central tendency measures in SPSS.

-Week 8.
-Pearson correlation coefficient and normality of distribution assumption (TP).
-Normality of distribution assumption and Pearson correlation coefficient in SPSS (P).
+Week 10.
+Spearman correlation coefficient, Pearson correlation coefficient and normality of distribution assumption.
+Spearman and Pearson correlation coefficients in SPSS.

 Week 11.
-Simple linear regression (TP).
-Simple linear regression in SPSS (P).
+Simple linear regression and its assumptions.
+Simple linear regression in SPSS.

-Week 13.
-Synthesis of the covered regression analyses: Decisions and procedures (TP).
+Week 12.
+Synthesis of the covered regression analyses: Decisions and procedures.

 Week 14.
-Scientific writing of statistical results (TP).
-Demonstration, exercises and doubts regarding the scientific writing of statistical results (P).
+Scientific writing of statistical results.
+Demonstration, exercises and doubts regarding the scientific writing of statistical results.

 Week 15.
-Delivery of written assignments.
-Synthesis of the contents lectured during the semester (TP).
+Delivery of written assignments and presentation.
+Synthesis of the contents lectured during the semester.

 Demonstration of the syllabus coherence with the curricular unit's objectives

 The coverage of basic statistics and data analysis concepts crosses all the curricular unit’s contents and sustains the attainment of the remaining learning goals.
 The descriptive statistics topics afford students the possibility to understand the continuous or discrete nature of variables, the normality of data distribution, and how these contents are applied in SPSS.
-The inferential statistics contents foster students’ understanding of statistical assumptions and adequacy of association tests, simple linear regression and simple logistic regression to different variables.
+The inferential statistics contents foster students’ understanding of statistical assumptions and adequacy of association tests and simple linear regression to different variables.
 All the contents will be practically applied in SPSS, thus stimulating students’ knowledge and use of its interface to solve problems.

 Demonstration of the teaching methodologies coherence with the curricular unit's objectives

-Contents will be lectured in a permanent articulation between theoretical exposition and practical application/interpretation to sustain students’ experiential learning and future work in literature reviews and Psychology research.
-The teaching methodology will rely on a permanent articulation between theoretical classes (during which concepts will be defined and clarified) and practical classes (during which contents will be explored, rehearsed and interpreted).
+Contents will be lectured in a permanent articulation between theoretical exposition and practical application/interpretation to sustain students’ future work in Psychology research.
 For coherency with the teaching methodology, a continuous evaluation method is used to assess students’ theoretical comprehension and practical application of the covered contents, considering the interpretation of information and problem solving.
 The group assignment will focus on a critical analysis of a scientific manuscript published in Portuguese, taking the interpretation and discussion of the used statistical data analyses into account.

 |relevant generic skill||improved?||assessed?|